ronaldporch/ronaldporch/README.md

 ## About Me

 I'm a seasoned software developer with **10+ years of experience** crafting high-quality web and mobile applications.
-As the founder of [Horde Technologies](https://ronpollc.com/), I specialize in delivering tailored solutions that exceed client expectations and drive business growth.
+As the founder of [RonPo LLC](https://ronpollc.com/), I specialize in delivering tailored solutions that exceed client expectations and drive business growth.

 ## 🚀 What I Do